-- Globalization: As more companies enter new markets around the world, tax considerations become crucial.
-The report indicates that companies “increasingly are transforming their global tax-related processes from a decentralized approach to a standard global approach, often integrating tax operations into shared services centers, standardizing technology platforms, and integrating with globally standard financial processes.”
+- Globalisation: As more companies enter new markets around the world, tax considerations become crucial.
+The report indicates that companies “increasingly are transforming their global tax-related processes from a decentralised approach to a standard global approach, often integrating tax operations into shared services centres, standardising technology platforms, and integrating with globally standard financial processes.”

 - Growing regulation and business complexity: Tax Matters readers are familiar with the challenges posed by increasing regulations, such as the OECD’s BEPS initiative.
 As tax authorities throughout the world pass new laws and intensify enforcement actions, business complexity increases.
 As a result, the report argues, “tax executives need to be at the table informing business choices about potential tax costs and [provide] insights about possible tax risks.”

 - Tax technology’s evolution: The Deloitte report credits breakthroughs in tax automation and the expanding scope of tax management systems’ functionality as a valuable facilitator: “These new technology approaches enable wholesale process change and, in turn, become a catalyst for re-engineering tax department professionals’ roles and responsibilities.”
 (We humbly agree.)

 - Growing competition: Intensifying competition is driving more companies to introduce new strategies, business models and structures – many of which have major tax risks and opportunities.

 - Tax talent: The report describes a virtuous circle in which the tax department’s growing use of tax data drives a need for tax professionals with advanced technology and business skills; and these professionals help make the function even more technologically advanced.